 Adjusting the drop at the comb allows you to align your eye perfectly with the plane of the rib.
 The drop measurement is determined by measuring the distance between the plane formed by the top of the rib and the top of the comb itself.
-The higher the comb, the less drop there will be.
+The higher the comb, the less drop there will be

 A correct sight picture for trap shooters should have you looking down the rib with the bottom of the front bead resting on the top of the middle bead.
 This forms a "figure eight" or "stacked" configuration.
 Some of the rib will be showing as you sight down, but no rib will show between the beads.
 The correct sight picture for skeet and sporting clays shooters should have the two sight beads in perfect alignment.
+Lining up the beads of beads in perfect alignment.
 Lining up the beads correctly each time you shoot is what's important.